patrick-crawford/WEB322-Backup/getting-started-with-cyclic.md

 git push origin master
     ```

+    > **Important Note:**  If at this point, you see the error: "src refspec master does not match any" then "master" is not set as your default branch.
+Execute the command `git status` to determine which branch you're on (it may be "main") and push that instead, ie: `git push origin main`, for example

 You can verify that the code was pushed by going back to your Browser and opening your GitHub repository.

 ![Repo screenshot](/media/github-4.png)